The Plus-Size-Friendly Memorial Day Sales Worth Shopping Now

-If you’ve been dying to get your hands on some solid plus-size clothing for hot weather, you’re in luck.
-Memorial Day Weekend sales are coming in hot, and your favorite retailers like Old Navy, ModCloth, Eloquii, Madewell, and more are dishing out DEEP discounts on current stock.
-As always, you have the expertise of the R29 Shopping team to guide you through these hectic MDW sales.
+If you’ve been dying to get your hands on some solid plus-size clothing for summer, you’re in luck.
+Memorial Day Weekend sales are coming in hot, and your favorite retailers like Old Navy, ModCloth, Eloquii, Madewell, and more are dishing out deep discounts on current stock.
+And, as always, you have the expertise of the R29 Shopping team to guide you through these hectic MDW sales.

 Whether you’re looking for breezy plus-size dresses, the perfect pair of blue jeans, an itty-bitty bikini, or sandals that won’t quit, we’ve got you covered.
 Scroll on to check out all the amazing deals your favorite size-inclusive retailers have for you this Memorial Day sales season.